-Warren, Biden clash on health care, as top Dem contenders spar on stage for first time
+Debate descends into melee over health care, Obama, socialism as Dems struggle to show unity

 Warren maintained that she had "never actually never met anybody who likes their health insurance company… what they want is access to health care."

-Sanders, his voice rising, repeated a familiar line in defense of his Medicare for All plan against supposed distortions by his opponents, saying, "I wrote the damn bill."
+Sanders, his voice rising, repeated a familiar line in defense of his "Medicare-for-all" plan against supposed distortions by his opponents, saying, "I wrote the damn bill."

 "Maybe you have run into people who love their premiums," Sanders barked.
 "I haven't."

 "While Bernie wrote the bill, I read the bill," Klobuchar snapped back later, to applause.
-Klobuchar, who does not support Medicare for All, maintained that millions would lose their private coverage.
+Klobuchar, who does not support Medicare-for-all, maintained that millions would lose their private coverage.

+Harris, meanwhile, insisted she had "always" supported Sanders' health care plan, even as she has publicly waffled as to what would happen to private insurance plans if she were elected.
+She has said all private health care plans would be eliminated, as Sanders prefers, only to quickly walk back that idea.

 Castro and Biden tangled at length, as well, in direct and seemingly personal terms.